-David C. Brown, Ph.D., is a renowned laser physicist with over fourty years of experience in optics and lasers who has made seminal contributions to the field.
-He has worked at senior research positions in projects at General Electric in Syracuse, Schenectady, and Binghamton, all in NY, at The Laboratory for Laser Energetics at The University of Rochester in Rochester, NY, and at Northrop-Grumman in Redondo Beach, CA. At GE, he worked on high power Nd:Glass disk amplifiers as well as high power kilowatt slab (total-internal-reflection) slab lasers.
-While at The University of Rochester he was one of the principal laser designers and contributed to the demonstration of state-of-the-art high-peak-power Nd:Glass laser systems, culminating in the demonstration of the Omega 24 beam inertial-confinement laser system in 1981.
+The company was founded by Dr. David C. Brown, a renowned laser physicist with over 45 years of experience in optics and lasers who has made seminal contributions to those fields.
+Prior to founding APS, Dr. Brown worked at senior research positions in projects at General Electric in Syracuse, Schenectady, and Binghamton, all in NY, at The Laboratory for Laser Energetics at The University of Rochester in Rochester, NY, and at Northrop-Grumman in Redondo Beach, CA. He is a scientific reviewer for sixteen highly regarded laser and optics journals, including most Optical Society of America and IEEE journals, and is an author of or contributor to sixteen U.S. patents or patents pending.

 In 2019 Dr. Brown was elected a Fellow of The Optical Society of America (Now Optica), “for industrial leadership and pioneering research in rare-earth activated lasers, rare-earth doped cryogenic laser technology, and the understanding of thermal effects in fiber lasers and cryogenic lasers”.

 Our company has a long history of scientific collaborations, with organizations such as Clemson University, the U.S. Army Research Laboratory, Naval Research Laboratory, Binghamton University, Montana State University, and others.
 Most collaborations involve optical spectroscopy of rare-earth and transition metal doped laser crystals and glasses, while others are focused on 3-D printing and advanced electronics and printed circuit boards.